rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 ![Midway Node Diagram](img/connecting/midway_node_diagram.jpg)

-Upon logging in to Midway, you will automatically be connected to one of the following login nodes:
+Upon logging in to Midway, you will automatically be connected to one of several login nodes.

-=== "Midway2"
-    ```
-    midway2-login1.rcc.uchicago.edu
-    midway2-login2.rcc.uchicago.edu
-    ```

-===+ "Midway3"
-    ```
-    midway3-login1.rcc.uchicago.edu
-    midway3-login2.rcc.uchicago.edu
-    midway3-login3.rcc.uchicago.edu
-    midway3-login4.rcc.uchicago.edu
-    ```
-??? note
-    In certain rare circumstances you may need to connect to a specific login node.
-In that case you can attempt to ssh into the specific node.
-For example:
-    ```
-    ssh <CNetID>@midway3-login1.rcc.uchicago.edu
-    ```

 ???+ warning
     The login nodes are *NOT* for computionally intensive work.
 For running computationally intensive programs, see [Running Jobs on Midway](/midway23/midway_jobs_overview).